PoisotLab/MS_befwm_softwarenote/ms.md

 # Implementation and availability

-The `befwm` package is available for the `julia` programming language, and is continuously tested on the current version of `Julia`, as well as the release immediately before, as well as on the current development version. `Julia` is an ideal platform for this type of models, since it is easy to write, designed for numerical computations, extremely fast, easily parallelized, and has good numerical integration libraries.
-The package can be installed from the `Julia` REPL using `Pkg.add("befwm")`.
+The `BioEnergeticFoodWebs` package is available for the `julia` programming language, and is continuously tested on the current version of `Julia`, as well as the release immediately before, as well as on the current development version. `Julia` is an ideal platform for this type of models, since it is easy to write, designed for numerical computations, extremely fast, easily parallelized, and has good numerical integration libraries.
+The package can be installed from the `Julia` REPL using `Pkg.add("BioEnergeticFoodWebs")`.
 A user manual and function reference is available online at [http://poisotlab.io/BioEnergeticFoodWebs.jl/latest/], which also gives instructions about installing Julia, the package, and how to get started.